International Fixed Calendar

-The International Fixed Calendar (also known as the IFC, Cotsworth plan, the Cotsworth calendar and the Eastman plan) is a proposed calendar reform designed by Moses B. Cotsworth, first presented in 1902.
-The solar calendar divides the year into 13 months of 28 days each.
+The International Fixed Calendar (also known as the Cotsworth plan, the Cotsworth calendar, the Eastman plan or the Yearal) was a proposed reform of the Gregorian calendar designed by Moses B. Cotsworth, first presented in 1902.
+The International Fixed Calendar divides the year into 13 months of 28 days each.
 A type of perennial calendar, every date is fixed to the same weekday every year.
 Though it was never officially adopted at the country level, the entrepreneur George Eastman instituted its use at the Eastman Kodak Company in 1928, where it was used until 1989.
 While it is sometimes described as the 13-month calendar or the equal-month calendar, various alternative calendar designs share these features.

 Rules

 The calendar year has 13 months with 28 days each, divided into exactly 4 weeks (13 × 28 = 364).
-An extra day added as a holiday at the end of the year (after December 28, i.e. equal December 31 Gregorian), sometimes called "Year Day", does not belong to any week and brings the total to 365 days.
+An extra day added as a holiday at the end of the year (after December 28, i.e. equal to December 31 Gregorian), sometimes called "Year Day", does not belong to any week and brings the total to 365 days.
 Each year coincides with the corresponding Gregorian year, so January 1 in the Cotsworth calendar always falls on Gregorian January 1.
 Twelve months are named and ordered the same as those of the Gregorian calendar, except that the extra month is inserted between June and July, and called Sol.
 Situated in mid-summer (from the point of view of its Northern Hemisphere authors) and including the mid-year solstice, the name of the new month was chosen in homage to the sun.

 Leap years in the International Fixed Calendar contain 366 days, and its occurrence follows the Gregorian rule.
 There is a leap year in every year whose number is divisible by 4, but not if the year number is divisible by 100, unless it is also divisible by 400.
 So although the year 2000 was a leap year, the years 1700, 1800, and 1900 were common years.
 The International Fixed Calendar inserts the extra day in leap years as June 29 - between Saturday June 28 and Sunday Sol 1.

 Each month begins on a Sunday, and ends on a Saturday; consequently, every year begins on Sunday.
-Neither Year Day nor Leap Day are considered to be part of any week; they are preceded by a Saturday and are followed by a Sunday.
+Neither Year Day nor Leap Day are considered to be part of any week; they are preceded by a Saturday and are followed by a Sunday, making a long weekend.

-All the months look like this: